 IFRS 17 Standard Released

 On May 18, 2017 the International Accounting Standards Board (IASB) published a new IFRS 17 accounting standard, along with several supporting documents of guidance and illustration.
 This new accounting framework will impact the insurance industry around the world.
-While the new standard was intended to be effective for most insurers for the 2021 reporting year, subsequent discussions have lead to some proposed changes including a delay in the effective date until 2022.
+While the new standard was intended to be effective for most insurers for the 2021 reporting year, subsequent discussions since 2017 have lead to a series of changes in the standard which are expected to be reflected in a new exposure draft in mid-2020.
+These pending changes include a deferral of the effective date until January 2023.

 All of our AXIS clients in Canada, Europe and many in Asia Pacific will be impacted by IFRS 17 along with select US clients with parent companies or subsidiaries based outside the US.
 We have been following the developments in this project since its inception, anticipating the additional functionality that will be required to satisfy the standard.
-Since the release of the final standard, we assessed the likely impact of its implementation on our clients to determine not only how the AXIS actuarial modeling system needed to be further enhanced but also what other components are needed for a full IFRS solution for insurers.
+Upon release of the initial standard in 2017, we assessed the likely impact of its implementation on our clients to determine not only how the AXIS actuarial modeling system needed to be further enhanced but also what other components are needed for a full IFRS solution for insurers.
+This assessment has not changed materially with the proposed amendments to the standard in 2019 and 2020.

 How will Moody's Analytics support IFRS 17 and 9?